 The key stage 2 mathematics test consists of 3 papers.
 The papers must be administered in order.
-Pupils can have a break between Paper 1 and Paper 2.
 Test packs must not be opened until the pupils are in the test room ready to complete the test, unless early opening is required to meet individual pupils' needs.

-The scheduled day for the administration of Papers 1 and 2 is Wednesday 15 May.
 The scheduled day for the administration of Paper 3 is Thursday 16 May.

-Paper 2: reasoning
+Paper 3: reasoning

-The following information explains how to administer the key stage 2 mathematics test Paper 2: reasoning.
+The following information explains how to administer the key stage 2 mathematics test Paper 3: reasoning.
 If you have any questions, you should check with your headteacher or key stage 2 test co-ordinator before you administer the test.
 Please follow these instructions correctly to ensure that the test is properly administered.
 Failure to administer the test correctly could result in a maladministration investigation.

-Format Paper 2: reasoning consists of a single test paper.
-Pupils will have 40 minutes to complete Paper 2 by answering the questions in the test paper.
-Equipment Each pupil will need the equipment specified below: a blue / black pen or a dark pencil a sharp, dark pencil for mathematical drawing a ruler (showing centimetres and millimetres) an angle measurer or protractor (papers 2 and 3 only) a mirror (papers 2 and 3 only).
+Format • Paper 3: reasoning consists of a single test paper.
+Pupils will have 40 minutes to complete Paper 3 by answering the questions in the test paper.
+Equipment Each pupil will need the equipment specified below: a blue / black pen or a dark pencil a sharp, dark pencil for mathematical drawing • a ruler (showing centimetres and millimetres) an angle measurer or protractor (papers 2 and 3 only) a mirror (papers 2 and 3 only).
 Rubbers are allowed, but please encourage pupils to cross out answers they wish to change instead of rubbing them out.
 Pupils may use the following equipment, if this is normal classroom practice: monolingual English electronic spell checkers bilingual word lists bilingual dictionaries or electronic translators, provided they only give word-for-word translations.
 Pupils are not allowed: calculators squared paper tracing paper.
-Assistance You may use photocopying to enlarge pages from the test papers as part of the access arrangements for specific pupils.
-Please note that the given 8cm line in the following question should not be enlarged: Question 13 You must ensure that nothing you say or do during the test could be interpreted as giving pupils an advantage, e.g. indicating that an answer is correct or incorrect, or suggesting the pupil looks at an answer again.
-If a pupil requests it, a question may be read to the pupil on a one-to-one basis.
-If reading to a pupil, you can read words and numbers but not mathematical symbols.
-This is to ensure that pupils are not given an unfair advantage by having the function inadvertently explained by reading its name.
-For pupils with hearing impairment, be careful when signing numbers, mathematical signs and words.
-In particular, be careful when signing the following: Q12: You may indicate the three symbols, but do not explain the meaning of each symbol.
-Q17: perimeter, area Q21: You may indicate the diagram generally, but sign the question in neutral space away from the diagram.
-Q22: mean Guidance for administering the test to pupils with a visual impairment is contained in the modified test packs.
-At a pupil's request, you may point to parts of the test paper such as charts, diagrams, statements and equations, but you must not explain the information or help the pupil by interpreting it.
+Assistance You must ensure that nothing you say or do during the test could be interpreted as giving pupils an advantage, e.g. indicating that an answer is correct or incorrect, or suggesting the pupil looks at an answer again. • If a pupil requests it, a question may be read to the pupil on a one-to-one basis. • If reading to a pupil, you can read words and numbers but not mathematical symbols.
+This is to ensure that pupils are not given an unfair advantage by having the function inadvertently explained by reading its name. • For pupils with hearing impairment, be careful when signing numbers, mathematical signs and words.
+In particular, be careful when signing the following: Q9: You may indicate the diagram generally, but do not draw attention to the different shapes.
+Q10: Take care not to indicate four sides if signing quadrilateral.
+Q13: acute, obtuse Guidance for administering the test to pupils with a visual impairment is contained in the modified test packs. • At a pupil's request, you may point to parts of the test paper such as charts, diagrams, statements and equations, but you must not explain the information or help the pupil by interpreting it.
 The following examples illustrate how to deal with some common situations.
+Q. What does 'quadrilateral' or '>' or '<' mean?
+A. I can't tell you, but think hard and try to remember.
+We can talk about it after the test.
+Q. What is '0.6'?
+A. That's nought point six.
+You must not explain any subject-specific terminology.
+If any other word in a question is unfamiliar